projen/projen/docs/api/API.md

 [github.DependabotScheduleInterval](#projen-github-dependabotscheduleinterval)|How often to check for new versions and raise pull requests for version updates.
 [github.VersioningStrategy](#projen-github-versioningstrategy)|The strategy to use when edits manifest and lock files.
 [gitlab.Action](#projen-gitlab-action)|Specifies what this job will do.
+[gitlab.CachePolicy](#projen-gitlab-cachepolicy)|Configure the upload and download behaviour of a cache.
 [gitlab.CacheWhen](#projen-gitlab-cachewhen)|Configure when artifacts are uploaded depended on job status.
 [gitlab.DefaultElement](#projen-gitlab-defaultelement)|*No description*
 [gitlab.DeploymentTier](#projen-gitlab-deploymenttier)|Explicitly specifies the tier of the deployment environment if non-standard environment name is used.